-First-year students residing in Esseff Hall, Holy Cross Hall, or Luksic Hall must participate in the King's Advantage or Lion's 19 meal plans.
-Other students living in these residence halls must choose from the King's Advantage, Lion's 19 or Monarch 14 meal plans.
+First-year students residing in Esseff Hall, Holy Cross Hall, or Luksic Hall must participate in the 275 block or 250 block meal plans.
+Other students living in these residence halls must choose from the 275 block, 250 block or 200 block meal plans.

-Second year students living in College apartments (Alumni Hall, Flood Hall, or O'Hara Hall) must participate in the King's Advantage, Lion's 19, Monarch 14, Graduate 10, or Social 150.
-Other students living in these apartments, off campus housing, and commuters may select any plan.
+Second year students living in College apartments (Alumni Hall, Flood Hall, King's on the Square or O'Hara Hall) must participate in the 275 block, 250 block, 200 block or 125 block meal plans.
+Other students living in these apartments, off campus housing, and commuters may select any available plan.
 No meal preparation is permitted in the residence halls.

 The Dining Services Managers, Chef, and Registered Dietitian are available for advice on how to manage your diet on campus and can be reached at 570-208-5888.
-Should you have a documented medical condition that may warrant an accommodation, you must contact the Office of Disability Services at 570-208-5841.
+Should you have a documented medical condition that may warrant an accommodation, you must contact the Academic Skills Office at 570-208-5841.